andrei512/APTableController/Tutorial.md

 # APTableViewController - Table views made easy

 Most iOS app use table views in a way or another to display lists of data.
 Objective-C and iOS has changed a lot recently.
 Table views on the other hand got only a few improvements.
-In this article I will try to discuss the problems UITableView has and a solution to them.
+Let's discuss the problems UITableView has and a solution to them.

 One of the things I disliked about table views is all the [boilerplate](http://en.wikipedia.org/wiki/Boilerplate_code) that comes along:
 * register a nib for each of the cells respective unique identifier